huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: map.log(message)

-   Logs a message to the Porymap log file.
+   Logs a message to the Porymap log file with the prefix ``[INFO]``.
 This is useful for debugging custom scripts.

+   :param string message: the message to log

+.. js:function:: map.warn(message)

+   Logs a message to the Porymap log file with the prefix ``[WARN]``.

+   :param string message: the message to log

+.. js:function:: map.error(message)

+   Logs a message to the Porymap log file with the prefix ``[ERROR]``.

    :param string message: the message to log